mwood77/winderoo/docs/install-software.md

     - If you downloaded the repository as a zip, uzip it before proceeding to step 2.
     <div align="center"><img src="images/download_directory.png" alt="how to download"></div>
 1. Open the extracted folder (or cloned repository if using git) in Visual Studio Code
+1. **Build Options - IMPORTANT**
-1. **IMPORTANT** -> if you're building Winderoo with an OLED screen attached, you must enable a build flag to tell PlatformIO to include additional libraries.
-To do this:
+    -  if you're building Winderoo with an OLED screen or you desire fine-grained motor control (pulse width modulation), you must enable one (or two) build flags to tell PlatformIO to include additional libraries.
-    - Navigate to the file `platformio.ini`
+    - To toggle these build flags, navigate to the file called `platformio.ini`:
             <div align="center"><img src="images/platformio-ini.png" alt="how to download"></div>
         - In this file, you'll see the following block of code:
             ```yml
             build_flags =
                 -D OLED_ENABLED=false
+                -D PWM_MOTOR_CONTROL=false
             ```
-    - Change `-D OLED_ENABLED=false` to `-D OLED_ENABLED=true`
+            - Change `-D OLED_ENABLED=false` to `-D OLED_ENABLED=true` to enable OLED screen support
+            - Change `-D PWM_MOTOR_CONTROL=false` to `-D PWM_MOTOR_CONTROL=true` to enable PWM motor control
+                - > PWM_MOTOR_CONTROL is an experimental flag.
+You will encounter incorrect cycle time estimation and other possible bugs unless you align the motor speed to **20 RPM** (see [Troubleshooting](#troubleshooting)).
+Use at your own risk.
-    - PlatformIO will now compile Winderoo with OLED screen support
+    - PlatformIO will now compile Winderoo with OLED screen and or PWM motor support
 1. Select 'PlatformIO' (alien/insect looking button) on the workspace menu and wait for visual studio code to finish initializing the project
     <div align="center"><img src="images/platformIO.png" alt="platformIO button"></div>
 1. Expand the main heading: **"esp32doit-devkit-v1"**: